yaichi-tech/slack-reacji-notifier/README.md

 ---

-## 注意事項
+## Notes

-- 自分の投稿に自分でリアクションしても通知は送られません（DEBUG_MODE=true の場合を除く）
+- You won't receive notifications for reactions on your own messages (unless DEBUG_MODE=true)
-- Botが参加していないプライベートチャンネルでは動作しません
+- The bot won't work in private channels it hasn't joined
-- Slack Connectの外部チャンネルでは動作しません
+- The bot doesn't work in Slack Connect external channels